Din Tai Fung

 Din Tai Fung Food Picks:

-Juicy pork dumplings or pork Xiao Long Bao (6 pieces for $8) contain a resonable quantity of warm and flavorful soup with subdued meat flavor.
+Juicy pork dumplings or pork Xiao Long Bao ($16.50) contain a reasonable (not a lot) quantity of warm and flavorful soup with subdued meat flavor.
+Places like Dumpling Home in SF, have a lot more soup and bigger dumplings.
 A thin wrapper (but not overly fragile), even though they were fairly small and delicate, yet baggy dumplings.
-Thicker cap.
+Thicker cap with tiny folds.
 The initial bite and sucking of the soup resulted in an burst of flavor.
 We would rate these very good, better than many restaurants in the United States.

 They use bamboo steamers, unlike the Southern California locations.
 These need some time to get seasoned to achieve their optimal effect.

 The dumplings in their flagship Taipei Taiwan location, were not sticky, had more soup, and hit you with more robust flavor.
 They use Taiwanese black pig in Taiwan.
 If you are a XLB newbie, you would probably not know the difference.